fossasia/badgemagic.fossasia.org/README.md

 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Add the Widget to your page (e.g. Sidebar) and update the required details
 4. Click Save
-5. Note: You will need to create a Twitter Application - See below.
-Oh, it's really easy.
+5. Note: You can either use Loklak API or you will need to create a Twitter Application - See below.

 = Creating a Twitter Application =